MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/universal-resource-scheduling.md

     1. From the main menu, click **Resource Scheduling** > **Schedule Board**.

-    2. From the **Booking Requirement** list, right select an unscheduled booking and choose one of the following:
+    2. From the **Booking Requirement** list, right-click an unscheduled booking and choose one of the following:

          Choose **Find availability - Current Resources** to find available resource from the list of resources on the schedule board.